jesababon/flexbox-lab/README.md

 2. Allows the center column to appear first in the HTML;
 3. Allows any column to have the most content;
 4. Has fixed-height header and footer that span the width of the page;
-5. Has a footer that sticks to the bottom of the browser window no matter the height of the content without using absolute or fixed positioning;
+5. Has a footer that reaches at least the bottom of the browser window no matter the height of the content without using absolute or fixed positioning;
 6. Requires only one extra element; and
 7. Uses as little CSS as possible.